jslbk/mobile_tests/README.md

 <a id="jenkins"></a>
 ## <img width="4%" title="Jenkins" src="media/Jenkins.svg"> </a> Jenkins <a target="_blank" href="https://jenkins.autotests.cloud/job/js_browserstack_mobile_tests/lastBuild"> Build </a>

-Registration on the [Jenkins](https://jenkins.autotests.cloud/) resource is required for access to Jenkins.

 To start the build, go to the "Build with parameters" section, select the necessary parameters, and click "Build".
 ### Jenkins Build Parameters:
 - TASK (set scope/task to execute)